Parvez Mir

-Mir is a journalist and has interviewed many prominent Pakistani politicians and international celebrities.
+Born at Sutrapur in Dacca in what was then East Pakistan, Mir is a journalist and has interviewed many prominent Pakistani politicians and international celebrities.
 Mir hosts current affairs talk show Q & A With PJ Mir.

 His cricket career included three One Day Internationals for Pakistan, two of those appearances at the 1975 World Cup, as well as 80 first-class matches for various teams in Pakistan and England.

-He has also been the Media Manager of Pakistan's cricket team at the 2007 Cricket World Cup.
+He was also the spokesperson for Pakistan's cricket team at the 2007 Cricket World Cup.